A simple framework to get your most important work done:

 If you struggle to stick to your own self-imposed rules, create hard commitments at the beginning, middle, or end of the work day that will be more likely to force you to obey your rules.

-For example, if you have a 6:30 pm dinner reservation with friends you’re unlikely blow it off to stay at the office.
-Or, paying for a 7 am spin class may prevent you from showing up at the office to start working at the crack of dawn.
+Or, paying for a 7 am spin class in advance may prevent you from showing up at the office to start work at the crack of dawn.

 5. I choose what to do last.